-This turns the whole cooking process interactive and enjoyable and allows everyone to put their own flare on it.
+This makes the whole cooking process interactive.
+It becomes enjoyable and allows everyone to put their own flare on it.
 It makes food exciting during lockdown.

 Hint: If you lay out healthy ingredients, then only healthy meals can be created.
-This all but guarantees that the kids will eat dinner because they themselves have cooked their meal and they are unlikely to cook something that they do not like.
+This all but guarantees that the kids will eat dinner.
+As they themselves have cooked their meal, they are unlikely to cook something that they do not like.

 For some of our recommended recipes click here.